ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 The guarantees and techniques used in this document generalize those of Certificate Transparency {{-CT}}, which can be re-interpreted as an instance of this architecture for the supply chain of X.509 certificates.
 However, the range of use cases and applications in this document is much broader, which requires much more flexibility in how each TS implements and operates its Registry.
 Each service may enforce its own policy for authorizing entities to register their claims on the TS.
 Some TS may also enforce access control policies to limit who can audit the full Registry, or keep some information on the Registry encrypted.
 Nevertheless, it is critical to provide global interoperability for all TS instances as the composition and configuration of involved supply chain entities and their system components is ever-changing and always in flux.

-A TS provides visibility into claims issued by supply chain entities and their sub-systems.
-These claims are called Digital Supply Chain Artifacts (DSCA).
+A TS provides visibility into statements issued by supply chain entities and their sub-systems.
+These statements are called Digital Supply Chain Artifacts (DSCA).
 A TS vouches for specific and well-defined metadata about these DSCAs.
 Some metadata is selected (and signed) by the issuer, indicating, e.g., "who issued the DSCA" or "what type of DSCA is described" or "what is the DSCA version"; whereas additional metadata is selected (and countersigned) by the TS, indicating, e.g., "when was the DSCA registered in the Registry".
 The DSCA contents can be opaque to the TS, if so desired: it is the metadata that must always be transparent in order to warrant trust.

-Transparent claims provide a common basis for holding issuers accountable for the DSCA they release and (more generally) principals accountable for auxiliary claims they make about DSCAs.
+Transparent statements provide a common basis for holding issuers accountable for the DSCA they release and (more generally) principals accountable for auxiliary claims they make about DSCAs.
 Hence, issuers may register new claims about their artifacts, but they cannot delete or alter earlier claims, or hide their claims from third parties such as auditors.

 Trust in the TS itself is supported both by protecting their implementation (using, for instance, replication, trusted hardware, and remote attestation of systems) and by enabling independent audits of the correctness and consistency of its Registry, thereby holding the organization accountable that operates it.
 Unlike CT, where independent auditors are responsible for enforcing the consistency of multiple independent instances of the same global Registry, we require each TS to guarantee the consistency of its own Registry (for instance, through the use of a consensus algorithm between replicas of the Registry), but assume no consistency between different transparency services.